wanghaisheng/responsive-landing-page-starter/content/blog/en/python-environment-variables-a-primer.md

 ## Final Thoughts

-Setting environment variables is an important part of creating production software.
+Setting environment variables is an essential part of creating production software.

 You are now familiar with how to get and set environment variables using Python.